EndPointCorp/end-point-blog/2017/11/29/systemd-primer-from-the-trenches.html.md

 command to run since it keeps sockets open while it does its thing.
 8. Reboots on newer systems only really need to be done when new kernels are presented.
 Systemd is gracious and good at processing new packages and enabling these changes during a yum update.
-9. Autocomplete on Centos is not present until you install `bash-completion`. systemctl takes on a life of it’s own, when you install this utility.
+9. Auto complete on CentOS is not present until you install `bash-completion`. systemctl takes on a life of it’s own, when you install this utility.
 Tabbing out will list all systemctl options.
 Very handy!!
 10. Systemd does not use the /etc/inittab file even if you have them present.
 11. Converting your init’s to systemd is easier than you think.
 Create a systemd unit file and add in 10 basic lines to call the bin or init script.
 You have basically created a systemd managed init script.
 Don’t forget to go back and one day convert it completely.
-For the basic lines you need, see next week's blog post on unti files.
+For the basic lines you need, see the next blog post on unit files where I will explain the advantages of converting a SysV script into a systemd unit file.
 12. Targets vs runlevels - A target in systemd is a runlevel in sysV, Names replace numbers; runlevel3 = multi-user.target, runlevel1 = rescue.target